h4rvey-g/ob-Notes/USMLE/Renal/Nephroblastoma.md

 	- Unilateral and large but not crossing midline
 	- Smooth and firm
 - Abdominal pain (∼ 40% of cases)
+## Other signs and symptoms
+- Hematuria (∼ 25% of cases)
+- Hypertension (∼ 25% of cases)

+>[!tip]
+>Nephroblastoma should be suspected in a toddler with a non-tender abdominal mass, especially if it is firm, smooth, and associated with hematuria and/or hypertension.

+>[!warning]
+>Careless palpation of a nephroblastoma can result in rupture of the renal capsule and tumor spillage!

 ---
 # Diagnostics